matrix-org/synapse/docs/upgrade.md

 performance improvements.

-To migrate to Redis add the [`redis` config](./workers.md#shared-configuration), and remove the TCP `replication` listener from master and `worker_replication_port` from worker config.
+To migrate to Redis add the [`redis` config](./workers.md#shared-configuration), and remove the TCP `replication` listener from config of the master and `worker_replication_port` from worker config.
+Note that a HTTP listener with a `replication` resource is still required.

 # Upgrading to v1.66.0